Updated March 8, 2019

 A Chapter 13 bankruptcy helps people with regular income fix debt problems by paying their disposable income into a Chapter 13 repayment plan for three to five years.
 A filer who meets all qualifications will be able to wipe out (discharge) some types of debt—such as credit card balances, utility bills, personal loans, and medical accounts—at the end of the repayment plan.
 (Find out more in Debts Discharged at the End of a Chapter 13 Case.)

 However, filers can have only so much debt.
-The current debt limitations are:
+As of April 2019, the current debt limitations are:

 Most people avoid filing for Chapter 11 bankruptcy because it is far costlier.
 If your obligations exceed the Chapter 13 debt limitations, there are things you can do.
 For instance, the tips in Strategies to Meet the Chapter 13 Bankruptcy Debt Limits might help.